Wubitcode/SEBAShield/README.md

 The application provides intelligent scam detection for suspicious messages, phishing links, and fraudulent job offers while educating users about common cyber threats through explainable risk analysis.

-Built using React Native and Firebase, SEBA Shield AI is a cross-platform application that runs on both Android and iOS devices.
+Built using React Native and Firebase, SEBA Shield  is a cross-platform application that runs on both Android and iOS devices.

 ##  Project Objectives